GSA-TTS/federal-website-standards/standards/html-page-title.md

   ["Information and services that are discoverable and optimized for search"]
 why: A descriptive page title is important for accessibility and discoverability.
 status: Pending
+description: A descriptive and unique page title is important for accessibility and discoverability.
+Learn how to create quality HTML page titles for your federal government site.
 surveyLink:
 date: Last modified
 ---